IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/installation.rst

     $ ls dist/

 However, creating a build, uninstalling the old add-on, and installing a new build is a slow process.
+You can do this, but we do not recommend it.
 A more rapid approach is to follow the **Daily build installation** method, as this provides all dependencies for you out of the box.
 Then, we can replace certain Python files that tend to be updated frequently with those from the Git repository.
 We're going to use symlinks (Windows users can use ``mklink``), so we can code in our Git repository, and see the changes in our Blender installation.

 In addition, we're also going to replace the Python code of the IfcOpenShell dependency with our Git repository, since most of the BlenderBIM Add-on